laxcat/CharStream/README.md

 A C++17 character streaming class focussing on developer convenience.
 Specifically an attempt to create a simple-to-use log function (string conversion function) that accepts and automatically formats any number of parameters of any type, similar to swift's `print` or JavaScript's `console.log`.
 Uses stb_sprintf.h as core formatter.

-Includes simple test with an example, with a simple `build` script of a single command only tested on macOS.
+Includes simple test with an example, with a simple `buildtest` script of a single command only tested on macOS.
 Nothing here is tested beyond that.
 Nothing here is production ready.